Moving Art or Photography? Get a Van!

 By Michael Damico

 It might sound strange, but one of the best purchases I ever made was a 2006 Chevy Express panel van.
-If you’re on the go and need to move your art or just have a lot to haul for work and life in general, these are a must-have.
+If you’re moving art for shows and galleries or just have a lot to haul for work and life in general, these are a must-have.
 You can equip them with tools, shelves, or anything else you need.
 And you can transport anything, up to about 5’ x 8’, rain or shine and any time of year.
-Regardless of conditions, you’ll get your stuff moved safely.
+Regardless of conditions, a van will ensure the process of moving is safe and secure.

 I spent a whopping $3500 on mine and it already had 130,000 miles.
 The previous owner kept it serviced regularly and I personally stay on top of the service like clockwork.
 Now it has nearly 270,000 miles and I’m still averaging about 20+ miles on fuel economy.

-This kind of vehicle is a great purchase for anyone needing to transport art, features, sculptures, art installations, or even an entire show.
+This kind of vehicle is a great purchase for transporting or moving art, features, sculptures, art installations, or even an entire show.
 I know because I’ve done it!
 You haul an entire inventory of originals, prints, tents, chairs, displays, and anything else you can pack into that cavernous space behind the driver.
 I personally do a lot of picture and art hanging and installations.
 So, I’m quite used to loading my van with a ton of large pieces.
+In fact, moving art is a key component of my frame business and personal projects as well.

 Another nice feature, in addition to its safety, is that it’s large so everyone sees you.
 Of course, an added bonus for me was putting my logo on the sides.
 So, now I have a mobile billboard as I drive it all over Middle Tennessee.